-This is Pure Country on Pure Nevada Farmland in Yerington, Nevada
+Pure Country music in the middle of Pure Nevada Farmland in Yerington, Nevada.

 Sitting across from country singer/songwriter Niko Moon, the words “GOOD TIME” are inescapable, peeking through the threads above his knees.
 “Good Time” is a track on his forthcoming genre-testing debut EP, a moment he wanted to benchmark with tattoos: “GOOD” on his right leg, “TIME” on his left.